BirdeeHub/nixCats-nvim/README.md

 Want to pass info from nix to lua?
 Just add it to the same table in nix and then `nixCats("some.info")`.

-You will not be backed into any corners using the nixCats scheme, either as a flake or module.

-Except 1.
-The section above marked [attention](#attention)

-It is easy to convert between all 3 starter templates, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.

-However I suggest starting with the flake standalone and then using the nixExpressionFlakeOutputs template to combine your neovim into your normal system flake.

-This is because the flake standalone is easy to have in its own directory somewhere to test things out, runs without nixos or home manager, and then the nixExpressionFlakeOutputs is literally just the outputs function, and you move your inputs to your system inputs.
-Then you call it.

-It allows you to export everything this repo does, but with your config as the base.

-The modules can optionally inherit category definitions from the flake you import from.
-This makes it easy to modify an existing machine if a separate nixos config is required.
-However they can only install and export the finished packages.

 The category scheme allows you to output many different packages with different subsets of your config.

 You need a minimal python3 nvim ide in a shell, and it was a subset of your previous config?
 Throw some `nixCats("the.category")` at it, and enable only those in a new entry in packageDefinitions.

 Want one that actually reflects lua changes without rebuilding for testing?
 Have 2 of the same `packageDefinitions` with the same categories, except one has wrapRc = false and unwrappedCfgDir set!

-I wrote the [nix](./nix) directory so you dont have to.
-It contains the builder and utils and help and templates and can be imported straight from github via the utils set, allowing you to keep your directory for your configuration.
-The help is imported within the builder and thus will be available in any configuration based on nixCats.
+It is easy to convert between all 3 starter templates, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.

+However I suggest starting with the flake standalone and then using the nixExpressionFlakeOutputs template to combine your neovim into your normal system flake when you are ready to do so.

+This is because the flake standalone is easy to have in its own directory somewhere to test things out, runs without nixos or home manager, and then the nixExpressionFlakeOutputs is literally just the outputs function, and you move your inputs to your system inputs.
+Then you call the function with the inputs, and recieve the normal flake outputs.

+Both allow you to export everything this repo does, but with your config as the base.

+The modules can optionally inherit category definitions from the flake you import from.
+This makes it easy to modify an existing machine if a separate nixos config is required.
+However they can only install and export the finished packages, so they do not output overlays or modules of their own like the flake templates do.

 Everything you need to make a config based on nixCats is exported by the nixCats.utils variable, the templates demonstrate usage of it and make it easy to start.

-For 95% of plugins and lsps, you won't need to do more than add plugin names to categories you make in flake.nix, then configure in lua using lspconfig or the regular setup or config functions provided by the plugin.
+You will not be backed into any corners using the nixCats scheme, either as a flake or module.

+Except 1.
+The section above marked [attention](#attention)

 You should make use of the in-editor help at: